Icinga/icinga2/doc/4-monitoring-remote-systems.md

 A dedicated Icinga 2 agent supporting all platforms and using the native Icinga 2 communication protocol supported with SSL certificates, IPv4/IPv6 support, etc. is on the [development roadmap](https://dev.icinga.org/projects/i2?jump=issues).
-Meanwhile remote checkers in a [Cluster](#distributed-monitoring-high-availability) setup could act as immediate replacement, but without any local configuration - or pushing their standalone configuration back to the master node including their check result messages.
+Meanwhile remote checkers in a [cluster](#distributed-monitoring-high-availability) setup could act as immediate replacement, but without any local configuration - or pushing their standalone configuration back to the master node including their check result messages.